hydephp/develop/docs/creating-content/documentation-pages.md

 ### Best Practices and Hyde Expectations

-Since Hyde does a lot of things automatically, there are some things you may need to keep in mind when creating blog posts so that you don't get unexpected results.
+Since Hyde does a lot of things automatically, there are some things you may need to keep in mind when creating documentation pages so that you don't get unexpected results.

 #### Filenames